sergio-santos-group/ProtoSyn.jl/docs/src/protosyn-api/core/submodules/selections.md

 # Selections

 > The [Selections](@ref) are a submodule of `ProtoSyn.Core` module.
-As such, the following section introduces both new [Types](@ref) and methods that work together, in a generally independent way from the rest of the module, and require an unique exploratory section on their own.
+As such, the following section introduces both new types and methods that work together, in a generally independent way from the rest of the module, and require an unique exploratory section on their own.

 ProtoSyn comes equipped with a powerful syntax for selecting parts of molecular systems based on several different parameters.
 The parent type of all [Selections](@ref) is an `AbstractSelection`, which is parametrized by 2 different static types: